mariogramltd/sway/README.md

 ## Contributing to Sway

-We welcome contributions to Sway!
+We welcome contributions and support to Sway!

 Please see the [Contributing To Sway](https://fuellabs.github.io/sway/master/book/reference/contributing_to_sway.html) section of the Sway book for guidelines and instructions to help you get started.